 - Run the command by typing chkdsk /r <drive letter> and hit enter

 - <drive letter> if E is the drive which is not getting detected in windows explorer, type E:

 The scan might take some time to complete depending on how big is the hard disk space and processing power of your computer.

-- Once the scan is complete, shut down computer.
+- Once the scan is complete, shut down the computer.
 Remove USB hard disk.
-Turn computer on, connect hard disk and check if the problem is solved.
+Turn the computer on, connect hard disk and check if the problem is solved.